 Click on these links for more in depth articles and free printables for dealing with emotions and anger management.

-- 23 free calming strategy cards (this is the most popular post on this site): In English and Estonian (Icelandic is coming soon)
+- 23 free calming strategy cards (this is the most popular post on this site): Currently available in 9 different languages.